Renewable Energy Contractor

 Client: ENR Top 400 Renewable Energy Contractor | Jobsite: Renewable Energy Wind Farm

 Solar power and wind farms are remote by design.
-Located in the outlying mountains and valleys of the metropolitan areas they serve; jobsites pose logistical challenges including brining high speed broadband connectivity to power IoT and cloud-based construction tech apps used to manage projects.
+Located in the outlying mountains and valleys of the metropolitan areas they serve; jobsites pose logistical challenges including bringing high-speed broadband connectivity to power IoT and cloud-based construction tech apps used to manage projects.
 In addition, these are large jobsites spanning many square miles where teams in the field are working at significant distances from trailers.

 The company regularly found that there was no retail ISP who could deliver broadband internet to remote jobsites as they had no existing infrastructure close enough in proximity to get fiber to trailers.
 This meant that a combination of temporary internet solutions would be required while more permanent solutions could be constructed.